 I had already gone on the morning game drive and decided to spend 3 hours at a hide.
 I was just finishing breakfast when I noticed an elephant on the television screen that was mounted on the wall.
 I soon realized that it was the webcam feed from the hide I was planning to visit.

-The bull elephant was still at the waterhole when we arrived, but it was off camera and to the side, eating some leaves.
+The bull elephant was still at the waterhole when we arrived, but it was off camera and to the side of the hide, eating leaves.
 After an okay from Sipho, a tracker at Naledi, I quickly moved from the game drive vehicle, up the stairs and over to the side to get a good view of the elephant.

-The next day while on a game drive, we heard branches breaking in the distance.
-Mike (the guide) followed the noise into the bush.
-We found a group of about 12-13 elephants.
-I immediately thought it was “my elephants” as I had seen eight elephants all together at the hide the day before.
+The next day while on a game drive, Mike (my guide) heard breaking branches and followed the sound into the bush.
+We came upon 12-13 male elephants.
+I immediately thought it was “my” elephants as I had seen eight male elephants altogether the day before.

 While Mike, Sipho & I were watching the elephants in front of us, we suddenly heard branches breaking behind us.
 We couldn’t see it; we could only hear it.
 After a few minutes, it came out from behind the tree and continued to eat nearby.
 It was Flopsy.

-He was so close to the vehicle that I switched to my iPhone to get a few shots and started recording.
+He was so close to the vehicle that I switched to my iPhone to get a few shots and started recording video.
 I giggled because I couldn’t believe how close he was and that I had to use my iPhone.

 Then, this happened.

-Africam – web cameras that stream 24 hours a day, 3 are located at Naledi Game Lodge.
+- Africam – web cameras that stream 24 hours a day, three are located at Naledi Game Lodge.